 How do I find an architect?

-Finding an architect is a very important step; the right one can ensure the success of your project, and the wrong one can be expensive and painful.
+It's important that you find an architect who is respected and can ensure the success of your project.
+Choosing the wrong one can be expensive and painful.

 Where do I find an architect?